 - a.
 It is the responsibility of the Head Teacher, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
 It is also the responsibility of the Head Teacher to ensure the health, safety and welfare of all children in the school. - b.
 The Head Teacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy. - c.
 The Head Teacher keeps records of all reported serious incidents of misbehaviour in behaviour logs.
-These are held on CPOMs. - d.
+These are held on CPOMs, the online system the school uses for reporting Safeguarding concerns. - d.
 The Head Teacher has the responsibility for giving exclusions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Head Teacher may permanently exclude a child.
 These actions are taken only after the school governors have been notified.